GitMubarak/jobwp/readme.txt

 * Display Company Logo on Listing
 * Shortcode Option to Display Jobs of a Company
 * Option to Select Job Title Tag in Single Page
+* Option to Allow Login Users to Apply
+* Display Job Search Panel at Home

 [Get the Pro](https://wpjoblisting.com/pricing-faq/)